 One of the most well executed aspects of Avatar: The Last Airbender is its depiction of the four elemental nations of its fictional world.
 The depth and care taken to create the Water Tribes, Earth Kingdom, Fire Nation, and Air Nomads contributed enormously to the richness of the show, creating a world of diverse cultures and perspectives.
 This helps to separate Avatar from many contemporary and more derivative works of fantasy.
 Embedded within the fictional world of Avatar is the idea that each society and its people reflect the tendencies of their element.
 But after a century-long absence of the Avatar, the nations have become stagnant, unbalanced, dysfunctional, and in need of serious reform.
 In this entry, I’ll explore how the protagonists of Avatar serve as agents of change in the world by embodying the best qualities of their respective elements.

 Just to make it clear, this will not be about James Cameron’s Avatar.
-Nor is it about The Last Airbender, the terrible live-action adaptation by M. Night Shyamalan.
-Instead, the next few entries will be devoted to the popular animated television series titled Avatar: The Last Airbender.
+Nor is it about The Last Airbender, the live-action adaptation by M. Night Shyamalan.
+Instead, this series will be devoted to the popular animated television show titled Avatar: The Last Airbender.
 I’ll simply refer to the show as Avatar in this and other subsequent posts.
 The series was first brought to my attention by a good friend of mine; I initially paid little heed to his initial sales pitch of “it’s really good!” because we generally have very different tastes.
-But on one Sunday afternoon, I happened upon an episode (now known to me as the excellent Bitter Work) and was caught off-guard by the show’s blend of Eastern influences, subtle characterizations, sharp dialogue, slapstick humour, layered mythology, and most important of all, excellent storytelling.
+But on one Sunday afternoon, I happened upon an episode (now known to me as Bitter Work) and was caught off-guard by the show’s blend of Eastern influences, subtle characterizations, sharp dialogue, slapstick humour, layered mythology, and most important of all, excellent storytelling.
 Intrigued, I decided to catch up on the series from the beginning.
 It has since grown to become one of my favourite television shows, animated or otherwise, of all time.
-Like many contemporary works …
+Like many contemporary works of fantasy for children and young …